MILPaC: A Novel Benchmark for Evaluating Translation of Legal Text to Indian Languages: The Datasets

 \subsection{Quality of the datasets}

 We have attempted to make {\corpus} a high-quality parallel corpus for evaluating MT systems, through the following steps.

-\textbf{Reliability of the sources:} For {\Actsdataset} and {\CCIdataset} we extracted data from the official Government of India websites.
+\textbf{Reliability of the sources:} For {\Actsdataset} and {\CCIdataset}, the data was extracted from the official Government of India websites.
 The data for {\IPdataset} is published by one of India's most reputed Law Schools.
 Thus, the translations that we used for constructing the dataset have been done by Government officials/Law practitioners and hence are likely to be of high quality.

 \textbf{Manual corrections:} We manually verified a large majority of the data extracted from the PDFs.
 Wherever the OCR accuracy was compromised due to the poor resolution/quality of the PDFs (notably in \Actsdataset), we manually corrected the alignments, thus ensuring the quality of the dataset.